Victoria (ship): Construction

 A detail from a map of 1590 showing Victoria.
 The legend in Latin roughly translates into English as: "I was the first to sail around the world, and it was I who guided you, Magellan, to cross the Strait.
 I dared, and deservedly I am called VICTORY: my sails are wings; my prize is glory; my battle, the ocean."

 While agreeing on its Basque origin, for a long period the vessel was thought to have been constructed in Zarautz, next to Elcano's home town Getaria.
-However, research conducted by local historians has revealed that the nao Victoria was built at the shipyards of Ondarroa in Biscay.
+However, research conducted by local historians has revealed that the Victoria was built at the shipyards of Ondarroa in Biscay.
 It was originally called Santa Maria, owned by Domingo Apallua, a ship pilot, and his son, Pedro Arismendi.

 According to a notarial document dating from 1518, the ship had been used in previous years for trade between Castile and England.
 Royal Castilian officials bought the ship at a set price of 800 gold ducats, a figure at odds with the estimation on the ship's real value provided by the accountant of Magellan's expedition, and accepted by the owners only against their will.
 The ship was renamed Victoria by Magellan after the chapel he frequented on his prayers in Seville, the Santa María de la Victoria.